frapa/s3d/README.md

 For now there is no option for installing the library, you can just build it (and then you can place the files manually where you need them).

-Decompress the archive, then with the command line enter the root directory and type:
+Decompress the archive, then with the command line enter the build directory just under the root folder and type:

-    cmake .
+    cmake ..

 Once done type:

     make

-In the build directory you will find a shared library named libs3d (the extension is .so on Linux and .ddl on Windows) and a static library, also called libs3d (with extension .a on Linux and .lib on windows).
+In the bin directory you will find a shared library named libs3d (the extension is .so on Linux and .ddl on Windows) and a static library, also called libs3d (with extension .a on Linux and .lib on windows).